makoto/demystifying_druby_lrug_april_2012/README.md

 * method_missing as proxy
 * Marshal.dump everything
-* If failed to dump, pass reference
+* If failed, dump DRbObject

 !SLIDE bullets incremental
 # Pass by Value, Pass by Reference